PeterMarley/Checkers/README.md

 This is a local 1v1 version of Checkers / English Draughts.

-The program isn't fancy, it is a console printed version of the game but it pushed me up to and past the limits of my programming ability :)
+The program isn't fancy, it was a console printed version of the game (now upgraded to have a GUI).
+It pushed me up to and past the limits of my programming ability :)

-### note: GUI currently being implemented - it's my first GUI... so it's ... well, you'll see
+It's my first GUI... so it's ... well, you'll see.
+It's also done in Java Swing which is dated.
+Will move it over to JavaFX presently.

-I come back and add new concepts as I learn them
+I come back and add new concepts as I learn them.

-The game starts and first prompts both players to input their name.
-Immediately afterward the game starts.

-the text prompt can accept several different inputs, but typing "h" or "help" as prompted and pressing enter will show you the help menu

-The game has a basic logging system also.
-Not much exciting there (at least its not as exciting as Log4Shell xD )

-##### The following inputs are accepted:

-###### Menu Selections
-- "h" or "help" - shows the help menu
-- "q" or "quit" - exits the program gracefully
-- "c" or "cancel" - cancels the current move and allows the player to start again
-- "cap" or "captured" - print captured pieces list for both players These 4 inputs can be entered at any time for the desired effect

-###### Selection of Pieces/ Squares
-- "A1", "C3", "H8" etc - A board coordinate.
-The first selection is of the players piece, and the second is a selection of their desired destination square.

 # The Move Itself

-The program will get two GameBoard GamePiece 2D array field coordinates (row and column indices) from player

-##### Once the player has selected two positions, the program will execute the move itself.
-It will check all the generic move conditions and eventualities:
+The player selects a square (their own piece), then a destination square.
+The program will then execute the move if legal, providing feedback to the user.
+There is a silly winner declaration screen at the end.

+##### What the move operation checks

 - The direction must be appropriate for the player (up for black, down for white) - a king may move up or down
-- The source piece MUST NOT be empty
+- The source piece MUST NOT be empty, NOR an opponents piece.
 - The destination square MUST be empty
 - The total distance of move MUST NOT exceed 2 squares
 - If the move is a 2-square move:
     + The piece in the middle MUST BE an enemy piece
     + Otherwise the entire move is invalidated
-- The movement vector of the piece must be directly diagonal
+- The movement of the piece must be directly diagonal
 - Jump insistence:
     + If a player has an attack they must take it
     + If a player has multiple attacks, they must choose one of them
-    + If a player makes an attack, and can then make another attack off the new position, they MUST do so in the same move (chaining)
+    + If a player makes an capturing move, and can then make another attack off the new position, they MUST do so in the same move (chaining)
 - If the move is accepted overall and the destination square is the furthest row from their starting row AKA the king-row (top row for black, bottom row for white), the piece is upgraded to a king